instana/nginx-tracing/README.md

 Older versions than 0.7.0 are not supported any more.
 The enhancements of this version are crucial for better support.

-### Nginx Binary Signature
+### NGINX Binary Signature

-Nginx compares the OpenSource Nginx version of modules to be loaded first.
+NGINX compares the OpenSource NGINX version of modules to be loaded first.
 If it matches, then it checks a binary signature which is basically a compile feature list.
 With the `binutils` package installed it is possible to read it and to find the module variant with the required binary signature:

 ```sh
 strings ${NGINX_BINARY_OR_MODULE_PATH} | grep "^[0-9],[0-9],[0-9],[0-1]\{34\}$"